ShelterJH Policy Platform

 • We support establishing basic tenant protections and habitability requirements for all renters, including but not limited to: requiring a notice period for rent increases of more than 3%; capping application, waiting list, and late fees; establishing a formal landlord complaint process; limiting move-in costs; and ensuring renters are living in safe homes.

-• We believe that short-term rentals outside of the lodging overlay should be limited and we support the amendment that the Town Council is considering.
+• We believe that short-term rentals should be limited.
 We recognize that locals can use short-term rentals to supplement their income and support allowing homes that are owner-occupied to have a limited amount of short-term rentals per year.
-We will stay vigilant about the results of this potential amendment and consider calling for additional restrictions thereafter.
+The Town Council did pass additional short-term regulations in 2024 and we will consider calling for additional restrictions thereafter.

 5. Require developers to build or pay for housing for the new jobs they create

 Our community has had housing mitigation rules for decades that require developers to pay their fair share for the impact their profitable projects have on our community.
-Recently, a few Jackson Hole landowners went to Cheyenne to threaten state legislation overturning our local democracy’s decision that they should have to pay their fair share.
-In response, Town Council and County Commission cut the requirements in half, and decided to come back to the question next year after gathering new data.
+Recently, a few Jackson Hole landowners went to Cheyenne to threaten state legislation overturning our local community’s decision that they should have to pay their fair share.
+In response, Town Council and County Commission cut the requirements in half.
+Now, the Regulatory Reduction Taskforce is once again examining the tool

 • We support setting mitigation rules based on the data from the Housing Nexus Study (showing how many jobs/workers each kind of development generates), instead of being influenced by political pressure from landowners, developers, or Cheyenne.

 Our community has a great opportunity to repurpose Legacy Lodge into apartments for local workers.
-We support this effort, as long as the apartments are exclusively available to local workers.
+We support this effort, as long as the apartments are exclusively available to local workers at affordable rates.
 We also support the fifteen conditions outlined in the conditional use permit application that would allow local workers to live in Legacy Lodge.
-Finally, we would be excited to see the facility used for housing for elders, if the owners are interested in that option.
+Finally, we would be excited to see the facility used for housing for seniors, if the owners are interested in that option.

 COLLABORATION